fl1d/w0ex.github.io/_pages/curriculum_en.md

   Set up mentors who specialize in different fields.
 As a result, it is possible to confirm the significance of education and research from an objective viewpoint in different fields and obtain guidelines for solving problems.
 In addition, by providing consistent guidance to the students in an integrated manner from master to doctoral course, continous effects are expected, that cannot be obtained with short-term experiences such as lab rotation.

-## Cultivation of Social Cooperation Comprehensiveness
+## Cultivation of Broad Perspectives through Social Cooperation Comprehensiveness

 * **Super Smart Society Creation Subjects**　(Click [here](https://www.wise-sss.titech.ac.jp/courses/SSS.pdf) for more information)